AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       b3.surroundingNodes();          //  Exercise for you
       b3.enclosedCells();             //  Exercise for you

-The internal data of Box can be accessed via various member functions.
+The internal data of :cpp:`Box` can be accessed via various member functions.
 Examples are

+.. highlight:: c++

 ::